ScareyStory/simple-chat/README.md

 then run the client by typing:

-./chatclient flip3 <port>   <--- SAME PORT AS SERVER
+./chatclient <serverhost> <port>   <--- SAME PORT AS SERVER

-NOTE: Use of the argument flip3 is referenced at the top of this file
+NOTE:
+the server host argument needs to be the name of the host that the server is running one

 The client sends the first message and then server is prompted to respond